multiscale-modelling-multiphase-flows/pymrm-book/content/exercises/solving-a-one-component-1d-diffusion-reaction-equation.md

 **Questions**:

-a)  Assume a spatial discretization of $N$ cells with points $j$ located
-    in cell centers.
+1. Assume a spatial discretization of $N$ cells with points $j$ located in cell centers.
 Write down the spatial discretization formula for the diffusion terms for points $j = 1,\ldots,N - 2$.
 (Note that cells $j = 0$ and $j = N - 1$, are neighboring a boundary).

-b)  Write down the spatial discretization formula's for points $j = 0$
-    and $j = N - 1$ by implementing a Dirichlet boundary condition ($a = 0$, $b = 1$).
+2. Write down the spatial discretization formula's for points $j = 0$ and $j = N - 1$ by implementing a Dirichlet boundary condition ($a = 0$, $b = 1$).

-c)  Write down the resulting formula's in matrix-vector form.
+3. Write down the resulting formula's in matrix-vector form.

-d)  Implement the matrix-vector equation in Python using SciPy.
-Define a
-    sparse matrix using the SciPy sparse array, e.g., by means of: scipy.sparse.diags_array.
+4. Implement the matrix-vector equation in Python using SciPy.
+Define a sparse matrix using the SciPy sparse array, e.g., by means of: scipy.sparse.diags_array.

-e)  Verify the implementation for Dirichlet BCs on both sides.
+5. Verify the implementation for Dirichlet BCs on both sides.

-f)  Extend the boundary condition implementation to general mixed
-    boundary conditions (any value of $a$ and $b$).
+6. Extend the boundary condition implementation to general mixed boundary conditions (any value of $a$ and $b$).
 Write down the resulting formula's in matrix-vector form.

-g)  Verify the implementation of the mixed boundary conditions by
-    choosing values of $a$, $b$ and $d$ on both sides and compare the result with the expected analytical solution.
+7. Verify the implementation of the mixed boundary conditions by choosing values of $a$, $b$ and $d$ on both sides and compare the result with the expected analytical solution.